nicolay-r/blog/_posts/2022-09-13-arekit-sampling-networks.md

 ```

 Finally our result is a content of the `out` directory.
-The contents depends on Data Folding format.
+The contents depend on Data Folding format.
 For example, in case of the *fixed* folding onto `Train` and `Test` data types,
 it is expected to see the following set of contents:
 ```